 The Turks and Caicos, especially the island of Providenciales, has an expensive reputation—and for good reason.
 Much of the food in the Turks and Caicos is directly imported from the US and specifically Florida, so many brands and items are American products but everything is extremely overpriced.

-But if you’ve got your eye set on the stunning beaches of Provo you can either rent a condo on the beach which I Do Not suggest or stay at Beaches all-inclusive family resort.
+But if you’ve got your eye set on the stunning beaches of Provo you can either rent a condo on the beach which I Do Not suggest or stay at a Turks and Caicos all-inclusive family resort.

 Renting A Condo On The Beach